GODZILLA: PLANET OF THE MONSTERS (2017)

 Godzilla: Planet of the Monsters is a movie I’d been intending to write about since I first saw it arrive on Netflix.
 I actually sat down and watched it in its first month or two with a friend of mine.
-I remember that I enjoyed it for the most part, so I wanted to review the spectacle to give viewers the final word on whether or not it was worth watching before Godzilla: King Of The Monsters movie came out.
+I remember that I enjoyed it, for the most part, so I wanted to review the spectacle to give viewers the final word on whether or not it was worth watching before Godzilla: King Of The Monsters movie came out.

 In the summer of 1999, giant monsters attack Earth.
 Humanity is brought to the brink of extinction.
 One monster destroys all others: Godzilla.
-At the same time, two alien races come to Earth, each race with their own agenda.
+At the same time, two alien races come to Earth, each race with its own agenda.
 The religious Exif want to spread their Christianity-like religion to all.
 The technologically superior Bilusaludo race offer humans help in the fight against Godzilla.
 But the Bilusaludo had previously constructed a machine of their own making, a Mechagodzilla.
-This weapon failed to activate and both of the alien races and humans were forced to abandon Earth.
-They hoped to emigrate to Tau Ceti e, or Tau-e, via their combined spaceship, Aratrum, which holds all three races.
+This weapon failed to activate, and both of the alien races and humans were forced to abandon Earth.
+They hoped to immigrate to Tau Ceti e, or Tau-e, via their combined spaceship, Aratrum, which holds all three races.
 Cold, hungry, and tired, the three races, humanity included, are fighting for survival aboard the Aratrum.
 Tau-e is their last hope.

 Haruo Sakaki (Mamoru Miyano, Soul Eater, Death Note), a military Captain, is a man with a troubled past.
 He holds a great vendetta toward Godzilla when he watched his parents die in the slaughter as humanity tried to escape Godzilla’s clutches.
 He believes that Tau-e will not support any life at all.
 In a last-ditch effort, he barricades himself inside a shuttle that has bombs installed on it.
 He threatens to blow everything up unless the committee responsible for putting together Tau-e’s scout team stands down and rescinds their order to send an elderly scout mission to Tau-e’s surface.
 Haruo’s last remaining family, his grandfather, is among them.
 The committee refuses, and Haruo is handcuffed and left to rot in a cell.
 Through a window in his cell, he sees the scout team proceed.
-The scout teams shuttle immediately explodes upon entering Tau-e’s atmosphere.
+The scout team’s shuttle immediately explodes upon entering Tau-e’s atmosphere.

 Anguished, but undeterred, Haruo anonymously writes and publishes a scientific paper illustrating all of Godzilla’s weak points.
 Metphies (Takahiro Sakurai, Final Fantasy VII: Advent Children), a priest of the Exif, is a friend of Haruo and feeds him data so that he can write his project.
 Upon completion, Metphies manipulates the committee into arranging Haruo’s bail so that Haruo can become part of the team to take down Godzilla.
 The committee, comprised of all three races, the Exif, the Bilosaludo, and the humans, agrees to release Haruo.
 But only once they run the numbers and determine that humanity doesn’t have a hope in hell of finding another habitable planet.
 Their only recourse is to turn back to Earth and face down Godzilla.